uncefact/spec-untp/website/docs/business-case/BusinessCaseIndustry.md

 Studies reveal that over 50% of global consumers and over 75% of millennials are willing to pay more for sustainable brands.
 Also that over 80% of consumers will purchase a product because a company advocated for an issue they cared about, and over 70% will refuse to purchase if they find out a company supports an issue contrary to their beliefs.
 Brands with high ESG scores have been found to achieve a brand value premium of up to 10%.
 Brands with strong reputations recover more quickly from crises, with a 5% to 10% faster recovery in stock prices.

 * *Quantification.* The brand value benefits listed above will accrue for companies that place sustainability at the center of their corporate strategy and implement a range of measures.
 UNTP implementation is only one measure but will add considerable trust to sustainability claims and can therefore conservatively account for a 1% increase in brand value.
-* *References.* Nielsen, "The Sustainability Imperative: New Insights on Consumer Expectations," 2015, Brand Finance, "Global 500 2020: The Annual Report on the World's Most Valuable Brands," 2020.
+* *References.* Nielsen, "The Sustainability Imperative: New Insights on Consumer Expectations," 2015, [Brand Finance, "Global 500 2020: The Annual Report on the World's Most Valuable Brands," 2019](https://brandfinance.com/wp-content/uploads/1/global_500_2019_locked_4.pdf).
 RepTrak, "Global RepTrak 100: The World's Most Reputable Companies," 2019.
-Cone Communications, "2017 Cone Communications CSR Study," 2017.
+[Cone Communications, "2017 Cone Communications CSR Study," 2017](https://www.cbd.int/doc/case-studies/inc/cs-inc-cone-communications-en.pdf).

 ### Improved Disclosures